lazysquirrellabs/blog/posts/generating_icosphere_with_code.md

 When it comes to an icosahedron, we need to keep in mind that the fragmentation process must not change the mesh's topology.
 In this case, it is enough to ensure that all triangles in the mesh are equilateral.
 Luckily, equilateral triangles are particularly easy to fragment and the operation conserves equilaterality.
 The image above is also an example of a fragmentation of an equilateral triangle into 4 smaller, equally equilateral triangles.

->[!info] Even though this section uses C# as its guiding programming language, the code described here should be easily translatable to other programming languages.
+>ℹ️ Although this section uses C# as its guiding programming language, the code described here should be easily translatable to other programming languages.
+{: .callout }

 Let's look into how to fragment triangles with code.
 Like in every fragmentation process, the original vertices are maintained—failing to do so would change the mesh's shape.
 Three new vertices are created by finding the mid-point of each edge.
 The coordinates (x, y, z) of a mid-point of an edge with vertices `v1` and `v2` can be calculated as: